 Dr. Leslie D. Netting retired Professor Emeritus after 27 years as a Full Professor and Director of Dance at Kutztown University, received her undergraduate degree in Early Childhood/Elementary Ed. from Boston College, her Masters Degree in Physical Education and Dance from Adelphi University, and her Doctoral Degree in Dance Education and Higher Administration from New York University.
-Dr. Netting’s extensive study in contemporary and lyrical jazz dance and her tutelage under Alvin Ailey, Matt Mattox, Luigi, and Lynn Simonson brought about her selection as Scholar in Residence at Kenyatta University in Kenya, Africa in 1997.
+Dr. Netting’s extensive study in contemporary and lyrical jazz dance and her tutelage under Alvin Ailey, Matt Mattox, Luigi, and Lynn Simonson brought about her selection as Scholar in Residence at Kenyatta University in Kenya, Africa.
 During her stay in Africa, Dr. Netting taught dance technique and theory, as well as, documented tribal performance in its natural habitat.

 One of Dr. Netting’s greatest achievements was being selected as Scholar in Residence at Yantai University in China.
 In addition to educating Chinese students in American Dance forms, she choregraphed and performed for 40,000 people at Yantai’s 20th Anniversary Celebration.
 Dr. Netting has also been recognized for her expertise in lyrical jazz dance at the 18th World Congress in Dance Research that was held in Athens, Greece.
 She taught and lectured on the impact of lyrical jazz dance.

 Most recently Dr Netting was honored to be invited to a master class and choreographic reconstruction by both Twyla Tharp and Judith Jamison in two different events held at the Wallis Annenberg Center for the Performing Arts in Los Angeles, CA.